Dasharo/docs/docs/kb/fwupd.md

 it to perform firmware updates.

 === "Windows"
-    fwupdmgr is not supported on Windows.
+    Dasharo Capsule Updates using fwupdmgr are not currently supported on Windows.
 If that is the only Operating System you with to use, other update methods need to be considered.

 === "Ubuntu"
     Check if fwupdmgr is installed.
 Executing the command should